With finger on trigger, ECB aims at more stimulus

 But with economic data relatively stable there is little urgency to deliver a comprehensive package this week, suggesting the ECB could take its time to prepare the measures and wait for the Fed to set its own course.

-This will be crucial for determining the euro's EUR= exchange rate against the dollar, presently the single most-watched variable for ECB policymakers.
+This will be crucial for determining the euro’s exchange rate against the dollar, presently the single most-watched variable for ECB policymakers.
+At $1.113, the single currency was flirting with a two-year low against the greenback on Thursday.

 Having stoked easing expectations already, ECB President Mario Draghi will have to deliver at least something on Thursday.
 If nothing else, he is likely to unveil revamped interest rate guidance that makes it clear a rate cut is coming and that rates will stay at record lows for much longer than the ECB had previously expected.